guinjc2/CloudColor/README.md

-# Gutenberg Comment Highlight
+# CloudColor

-This Visual Studio Code extension adds syntax highlighting to WordPress themes supporting Gutenberg blocks.
-The extension makes the comments more readable, instead of being greyed out like standard HTML comments.
+This Visual Studio Code extension adds syntax highlighting to Cloudformation YAML.
+The extension makes the YAML more readable, instead of being blue and orange out like standard YAML.

-The block name, beginning with `wp:` will show as a variable and any json strings will have basic json syntax highlighting.
+Embedded json hilighting is also applied

 ## Before